 - There are some significant changes to Round 17

-- The amended Guidelines for Round 17 are now available below
+- The amended Guidelines for Round 17 and Frequently Asked Questions are available below

 About Australia Awards Fellowships

 Australia Awards Fellowships offer Australian organisations, from all sectors, the opportunity to deepen and broaden their links with leaders and professionals in developing countries.
 By providing opportunities for Fellows to undertake short term study and professional development, they aim to:

 - strengthen partnerships and links between Australian organisations and partner organisations in developing countries, in support of Australia's economic diplomacy and public diplomacy objectives; and

 - increase the capacity of developing countries to advance priority foreign affairs and development issues of shared interest at the country, sub-regional and regional levels.

 Fellowships target current and future leaders and mid-career professionals who will be in a position to advance priority foreign affairs and development issues on their return home.
 Fellowship activities are aimed at providing high-quality training, exchange of expertise, skills and knowledge, and opportunities to enhance networks on issues of shared interest.